Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

             },
             speed:X, //The movement speed of the ghost.
 Default = 0. flee_speed:X, //The movement speed of the ghost while fleeing from the Poltergust.
-Default = 0. vanish_time:X, //How many ticks the ghost can stay in the world, haunting, but not attacking, laughing, complaining, being collided with, etc. before it vanishes. -1 means never.
+Default = 0. flee_task:"circle", //The flee task of the ghost while fleeing from the Poltergust.
+Allowed values are "random", "alternate", "circle", "random_in_range", "loops" and "straight_line".
+Default = "straight_line". vanish_time:X, //How many ticks the ghost can stay in the world, haunting, but not attacking, laughing, complaining, being collided with, etc. before it vanishes. -1 means never.
 Default = -1. damage:{ //Damage values the ghost uses in its functions.
                 <type>:X //The amount of damage dealt.
 Type is usually collision and attack (also used by created projectiles), but can be other values.
 Default = 0.